qmk/qmk_firmware/keyboards/converter/a1200/readme.md

 # Amiga 1200 Keyboard Converter

 Modification of the Model-M 101 membrane adapter (converter/modelm101) to work with Amiga 1200 keyboard (and possibly Amiga 500/600 too).
+The adapter is meant to allow using the original Amiga keyboard as a USB input device, either with a desktop PC or a R-Pi/FPGA board hosted inside the Amiga case.

+This firmware is available for two micros: AT90USB1286 (Teensy 2++ board), and Atmega32u4 (MiSS-1200 FPGA board).

 A small PCB adapter is needed for connecting the keyboard membrane to the Teensy 2.0++ board.
 A very simple example of such a board can be seen here: https://github.com/8bits4ever/A1200-Keyboard-Adapter

-This adapter is meant to allow using the original Amiga keyboard as a USB input device, either with a desktop PC or a R-Pi/FPGA board hosted inside the Amiga case.
+The MiSS-1200 board features a connector for the Amiga 1200 membrane keyboard.

-Files have been modified in accordance to fit Amiga keyboard layout and features.
+Files have been modified in accordance to the Amiga keyboard layout and features.
 A second layer has been implemented (momentary toggle "Help" key) to access unexistent keys (like F11 and F12).
 This is a work in progress.

 Pins of the Teensy board you should use by default: